Pepsi Once Had the 6th Largest Navy in the World

 Richard Nixon versus Nikita Khrushchev

-To accomplish this, the American government arranged the American National Exhibition in Moscow‘s Sokolniki Park.
-A host of American brands sponsored booths and exhibits, including Pepsi, Disney, IBM, and Dixie Cup Inc., and then-Vice President Richard Nixon attended the opening.
+To accomplish this, the US government arranged the American National Exhibition in Moscow’s Sokolniki Park.
+A host of American brands sponsored booths and exhibits, including Pepsi; Disney; IBM; and Dixie Cup, Inc.

-While there, Nixon and Russian President Nikita Khrushchev got into a heated debate over the topic of communism versus capitalism and the efficacy of their economic models.
-In an effort to simmer down the tension, Head of Pepsi International Donald Kendall offered the Soviet leader a Pepsi, which he drank and immensely enjoyed.
+Then-Vice President Richard Nixon attended the opening.
+While there, he and Soviet leader Nikita Khrushchev got into a heated debate regarding Communism versus capitalism and the efficacy of their economic models.
+Hoping to simmer down any tension, Head of Pepsi International Donald Kendall offered the latter a Pepsi, which he drank and immensely enjoyed.

-A deal between Pepsi and the USSR
+A deal between Pepsi and the Soviet Union

 Pepsi sign in Russian and English

-Exchanging Pepsi for a fleet of ships
+Exchanging Pepsi for a fleet of warships

 By the late 1980s, the USSR’s agreement with Pepsi was due to expire.
 However, unlike in previous years, their vodka wouldn’t be enough to satisfy the American company.
-This was due to the Soviet invasion of Afghanistan, which led to the American people boycotting Russian products, including vodka.
-Swedish vodka brand Absolut quickly surpassed Stolichnaya in popularity.
+This was due to the Soviet invasion of Afghanistan, which led to the boycotting of Soviet products in the United States, including vodka.

 A naval fleet sent to the scrapyard